terrencetec/kontrol/docs/source/tutorial.rst

       #. :ref:`Sensor correction filter synthesis`

+      #. :ref:`Sensor fusion and optimal controller (just words)`

 #. :ref:`General Utilities`

 Kontrol has more than what's covered in the tutorials.
-Be sure to check out the :ref:`Main Utilities` and :ref:`Kontrol API` sections for detailed documentation.
+Be sure to check out the :ref:`Kontrol API` section for detailed documentation.

 Basic Suspension Commissioning